awsdocs/aws-dms-user-guide/doc_source/CHAP_Source.MongoDB.md

 + A *collection* in MongoDB is a group of documents, and is roughly equivalent to a relational database table\.
 + Internally, a MongoDB document is stored as a binary JSON \(BSON\) file in a compressed format that includes a type for each field in the document\.
 Each document has a unique ID\.

-AWS DMS supports two migration modes when using MongoDB as a source\.
-You specify the migration mode using the **Metadata mode** parameter using the AWS Management Console or the extra connection attribute `nestingLevel` when you create the MongoDB endpoint\.
-The choice of migration mode affects the resulting format of the target data as explained following\.
+AWS DMS supports two migration modes when using MongoDB as a source, *Document mode* or *Table mode*\.
+You specify which migration mode to use when you create the MongoDB endpoint or by setting the **Metadata mode** parameter from the AWS DMS console\.
+Optionally, you can create a second column named `_id` that acts as the primary key by selecting the check mark button for **\_id as a separate column** in the endpoint configuration panel\.

+Your choice of migration mode affects the resulting format of the target data, as explained following\.

 **Document mode**
 In document mode, the MongoDB document is migrated as is, meaning that the document data is consolidated into a single column named `_doc` in a target table\.
 Document mode is the default setting when you use MongoDB as a source endpoint\.